aws-solutions/media-services-application-mapper/USAGE.md

 	* Delete Selected Tile -- delete the selected tile in the Tiles tab (does not delete resources)

 * Diagrams
+	* Add New Diagram -- create an empty diagram with a name
 	* Manage Diagram Contents -- open the dialog to add and remove resources from the current diagram
 	* Add Downstream Connected Nodes -- add downstream resources connected to the currently selected diagram resource
 	* Add Upstream Connected Nodes -- add upstream resources connected to the currently selected diagram resource